-The Grainger Wind Symphony committee has invited and appointment Shane Walterfang as the Associate Conductor for 2023.
-He returns to this role from 2016.
+The Grainger Wind Symphony committee has invited and appointed Shane Walterfang as the Associate Conductor for 2024 continuing on from 2023.
+He returns to this role from a previous appointment with us in 2016.

 Shane is also a committed educator who aims to provide a range of engaging and stimulating experiences to encourage people to pursue music as a lifelong activity.
 He has held the positions of Head of Brass, Director of Music and VCE Coordinator.
 He is also a past Chair of the Australian Society for Music Education (ASME) – Victorian Chapter.
 Shane is also a qualified Meditation/Mindfulness teacher.